kaltura/developer-platform-docs/documentation/Web-Video-Player/Player-UI-Localization.md

 ## Custom Localized Strings

 You can add missing strings or change existing strings for any locale using the `strings` plugin.
-The strings plugin defines keys and values for all Player labels and tooltips.
+The strings plugin defines keys and values for all Player labels and tool-tips.

 > Read this article for [a complete list of available strings keys and default English values](http://player.kaltura.com/modules/KalturaSupport/tests/StringsLocale.html).